Pretty places to visit when studying in Bournemouth

 Lulworth Cove is a white pebble beach that has formed over thousands of years, with clear sea waters that have made it a popular destination for over 500,000 visitors every year.
 It was formed over 10,000 years ago due to powerful erosion from the sea, resulting in a beautiful sheltered bay, Lulworth Cove, recognised as one of the Seven Wonders of the South Coast.

 - Moors Valley

 Moors Valley Country Park and Forest is located in Dorset on the border of Hampshire.
 It is a beautiful setting for a scenic cycle ride or walk.
 The park has an adventure play area, a tree top walkway, a visitor centre and restaurant.
 It is a great day out!

 - New Forest

 New Forest National Park is 150 square miles, well known for its heathland, forest trails and wild ponies.
 It’s a peaceful setting for a long scenic walk where you can see many different rare birds and mammals.
-The local traditional village Burley offers a range of pubs and gifts shops that you can visit – buy something to take home as a memento!
+The local traditional village Burley offers a range of pubs and gifts shops – buy something to take home as a memento!